Spire measure: Frequently Asked Questions

 the higher spire measure, simply due to its size.

-- Q: Are there alternative names for this notion?
+- Q: Are there alternative names for this notion besides "spire measure" and "ORS"?

 A: The notion of spire measure originally went under the name "impressiveness," but this was felt to be